brendt/stitcher.io/src/content/blog/2022-08-24-php-what-are-you-doing.md

 Well, I have a problem with it.
 Actually, not with the RFC _itself_ — I think it's a very good proposal.
 No, my concern is not with this RFC on its own, but rather with how it's closely related to readonly properties.

-Here we have an RFC which scope overlaps with readonly properties (albeit not entirely the same), with as a future possibility to replace readonly properties altogether.
+Here we have an RFC which scope overlaps with readonly properties (albeit not entirely the same), with a future possibility to replace readonly properties altogether.
 Here's a quote from the RFC:

 > At this time, there are only two possible operations to scope: read and write.
 In concept, additional operations could be added with their own visibility controls.
 Possible examples include:
 >